0xPolygon/polygon-edge-docs/docs/configuration/manage-private-keys.md

 ## Overview

-The Polygon SDK has two types of private keys that it directly manages:
+The Polygon Edge has two types of private keys that it directly manages:
 * **Private key used for consensus mechanisms (IBFT)**
 * **Private key used for networking (Libp2p)**

-Currently, the Polygon SDK doesn't offer support for direct account management.
+Currently, the Polygon Edge doesn't offer support for direct account management.

-Based on the directory structure outlined in the [Backup & Restore guide](/docs/working-with-node/backup-restore), the Polygon SDK stores these mentioned key files in two distinct directories - **consensus** and **keystore**.
+Based on the directory structure outlined in the [Backup & Restore guide](/docs/working-with-node/backup-restore), the Polygon Edge stores these mentioned key files in two distinct directories - **consensus** and **keystore**.

 ## Key format